 Citigroup – April 15th

 Answer – Michael L. Corbat: Sure.
-So I think, as Mark described, the way we thought about — you saw us kind of put our balance sheet to use, and you saw the CET1 move from 11.8% to 11.2%, clearly leaving us lots of room, lots of buffers.
+So I think, as Mark described, the way we thought about — you saw us kind of put our balance sheet to use, and you saw the CET1 move from the 11.8% to the 11.2%, clearly leaving us lots of room, lots of buffer.
 And again, we’re early in this.
 We don’t know and — where this will go, but our gut or how we’re thinking about this is this recovery is going to be uneven.
 I would say that, as a team, we’ve pretty well discounted a uniform v-shaped recovery.
-The question is it is U-shaped, is it W-shaped, or parts of it L-shaped.
+The question is it U-shaped, is it W-shaped or parts of it L-shaped.
 And I think we want to retain a lot of flexibility and capacity to be able to step into the situations that count.